dotJEM/angular-routing/README.md

 #### Disadvantages

-* No un-nanmed views
+* No un-nanmed views.
-* No abstract states
+* No abstract states.
+(Angular Routing don't need them)
-* No ui-sref directive (planned on some form at least) ** For now, you should be able to bind the url method of $state to the scope and use that in an "a" tag.
+* No ui-sref directive, `$state.url(name, params)` brings you a long way and have some advantages.
-* No support for route matching through functions
+* No support for route matching through functions.
-* Less used
+* Less used.
-* Bigger footprint
+* Bigger footprint.
 * Not compatible with angular 1.0.x

 ## Main goal